wasmi-labs/wasmi/crates/cli/README.md

 ### TCP Listening Socket

-Provides a listening socket to the module for WASI socket operations.
+Provide a listening socket to the module for WASI socket operations.

 ```bash
 wasmi foo.wasm --tcplisten 127.0.0.1:8080